 You’ll come across some models that are loaded with several knobs and buttons While others will only have two or three that operate the channels, volume, and frequencies.
 Police quality scanners will come loaded with buttons that you need to learn how to operate in order to get the most out of your scanner.

-The squash button works to suppress static, while the W/X button allows you to do a quick search of NOAA channels, and other types of pre-programmed frequencies.
+The squash button works to suppress static, while the W/X button allows you to do a quick search of NOAA channels and other types of pre-programmed frequencies.
 Most models will come equipped with a number keypad which you can use to manually punch in a frequency.
 The search button is what you’ll use to look for new frequencies.
 A manual search button allows you to go from channel to channel slowly.
-The scan button is self-explanatory however if you’re not familiar with the scanner than this mode allows you to Loop through all of your banks in order to detect active signals.
+The scan button is self-explanatory however if you’re not familiar with the scanner then this mode allows you to Loop through all of your banks in order to detect active signals.

 The large base models will allow you to keep track of current road conditions and crimes in the immediate area.
-Even the most basic models can be programmed to sync up with local systems, allowing you to tune in and you listen to emergency communications in real time.
-However it’s important for you to ensure that this type of scanner will work in your area considering certain areas can require the use of upgraded technology.
+Even the most basic models can be programmed to sync up with local systems, allowing you to tune in and you listen to emergency communications in real-time.
+However, it’s important for you to ensure that this type of scanner will work in your area considering certain areas can require the use of upgraded technology.

-For more advanced applications in certain areas a high-end digital scanner is a must.
+For more advanced applications in certain areas, a high-end digital scanner is a must.
 Some models will come pre-programmed, which will allow for improved functionality and better ease-of-use.

 Using a scanner will also allow you to stay current on ambulance dispatches, local fires, and police activity.
 As you learn how to use your new scanner you will become familiar with local sources of interest.
-You will also find that many local crimes are not reported by your local new source, so it’s important to be informed of public safety events as they happen.
+You will also find that many local crimes are not reported by your local news source, so it’s important to be informed of public safety events as they happen.

-Scanners will allow you to listen to public safety agencies as well as police as they communicate with each other regarding issues concerning safety, weather, road conditions.
+Scanners will allow you to listen to public safety agencies as well as the police as they communicate with each other regarding issues concerning safety, weather, road conditions.
 If you live in a part of the country that experiences harsh weather then staying on top of weather conditions will be important.
 Especially if you have to deal with heavy snowfall that often impacts road accessibility or heavy snowfall that can create hazards.
 The ability to listen in to these public agencies can give you a heads-up regarding whether or not you can even make it down the road to work.